Urinary tract infections (UTIs)

 Things you can do yourself

-- take paracetamol – you can give children liquid paracetamol
+- you can give children liquid paracetamol

-UTIs are usually caused by bacteria from poo entering the urinary tract.
+Urinary tract infections (UTIs) are usually caused by bacteria from poo entering the urinary tract.

 The bacteria enter through the tube that carries pee out of the body (urethra).

 Women have a shorter urethra than men.
 This means bacteria are more likely to reach the bladder or kidneys and cause an infection.